Eclipsess/yang-sui.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a Ph.D. candidate in the department of Electrical and Computer Engineering at [Rutgers University](https://newbrunswick.rutgers.edu/), advised by Prof. [Bo Yuan](https://sites.google.com/site/boyuaneecs/).
+I'm currently a fourth year Ph.D. candidate in the department of Electrical and Computer Engineering at [Rutgers University](https://newbrunswick.rutgers.edu/), advised by Prof. [Bo Yuan](https://sites.google.com/site/boyuaneecs/).
 I received my Bachelor degree and Master degree from the department of Electronic Science and Engineering in 2016 and 2019 from [Jilin University](https://global.jlu.edu.cn/).

 I'm currently a research intern in the [Media Lab](https://multimedia.tencent.com/) at [Tencent America](https://www.tencent.com/en-us/about.html) since 2022.
 I was a R&D intern at [Baidu](https://en.wikipedia.org/wiki/Baidu) as a initial contributor of [Paddle-Lite](https://github.com/PaddlePaddle/Paddle-Lite) with 6.4k stars in 2018.
 I've worked on the face recognition and verification project at [JD](https://en.wikipedia.org/wiki/JD.com) in 2019.